We may earn income from links in this post. Please read this Disclosure for details.

 This flea-market-meets-mall has been around in one form or another since the 1940’s.
 It gets its name because it was originally a place to pick up hand-woven straw baskets, bag, or anything else made of straw that you can think of.

-If you’re looking for something to do if you’re just got off the cruise ship in Nassau, check out the offerings of Festival Place, designed to remind you of a traditional Bahamian village.
+If you’re looking for something to do off a cruise ship in Nassau, check out the offerings of Festival Place, designed to remind you of a traditional Bahamian village.

 8. Climb the Queen’s Staircase